w4bo/AA2425-unibo-mldm/slides/07-fairness.md

 However, the training data may contain patterns such as a higher rate of good outcomes for members of certain groups.

-This is quantified by the “80% rule” of disparate impact, which is a legal measure and definition of bias.
+This is quantified by the "80% rule" of disparate impact, which is a legal measure and definition of bias.

 - $\frac{\textup{Rate of unprivileged applicants receiving good outcome}}{\textup{Rate of privileged applicants receiving good outcome}} < 0.8$